-- 1. Recalculation of the system: Just as with any other dry extinguishing system, it is necessary to calculate and implement the nozzle cross-sections on a project-specific basis.
-For Sinorix Silent Nozzle, the coefficients are available for the VdS calculation software for nitrogen, argon and IG541.
+- 1. Recalculation of the system: Just as with any other inert gas extinguishing system, it is necessary to calculate and implement the nozzle cross-sections on a project-specific basis.
+For Sinorix Silent Nozzle, the coefficients are available for the VdS calculation software for nitrogen, argon and mixtures.
 As a first estimation, the cross-section of the nozzle orifice in the Silent Nozzle can be assumed to be the same as the total orifice cross-section of a standard nozzle. - 2.
-Nozzle sizes: Sinorix Silent Nozzle is only available for connection to 1" pipes.
-Taking the hydraulic calculation into account, T pieces need to be used to divide larger pipes into several 1" pipes. - 3.
 Where possible, the discharge time should be increased to 120 seconds.
-This reduces the noise level and permits smaller pipe diameters to be used. - 4.
+This reduces the noise level and permits smaller pipe diameters to be used. - 3.
 It may be necessary to adjust the positions of the nozzles due to the discharge pattern of the Silent Nozzle (for example, using a 90° drilled nozzle in a corner).
 It is always important to ensure that the discharge jet of a nozzle is never aimed directly at sensitive equipment (control cabinet with hard disk drives).